 About Sixty million years before, a vast volcanic eruption ejected a molten basalt piece of molten basalt, solidified and shrank as it cooled, forming the cracks that can be seen today.
 This world heritage site is estimated to have 37,000 polygonal columns.
 The geometric shapes are so perfect that a giant created the local legend, a giant created the local folklore.
-Make your Turkish Airlines Reservations to experience this bizarre site and have a taste of unique thrill.
+Make your Turkish Airlines Booking to experience this bizarre site and have a taste of unique thrill.

 4. Hillier Lake, Western Australia

 This great lake was discovered in 1802 on the largest island of the Recherche Archipelago in Western Australia.
 The lake maintains a deep pink color all year round.
 Some scientists say this is due to the high salinity and salt-loving algae called Dunaliella salina and a pink bacteria, Known as the halobacterium.

 Thrill-seekers visit Pamukkale or simply Cotton Palace, a famous UNESCO World Heritage Site in southwestern Turkey, and visit Hierapolis’s ancient ruins of Hierapolis once a hot spring pool, perfect for quick immersion.
 We recommend that you take a small group tour to provide you with a guide.

 The mammal patterns and geometric forms of ancient Nazca etched into Peru’s barren Pampa de San José are a big mystery in South America.
 Visible only from the metal viewing tower in the sky or beside the highway, some of the unexplainable shapes are up to 200m long, and each form is executed in a continuous straight line.